Acry/SDL2-OpenGL/README.md

 3 - Load a [shadertoy](https://www.shadertoy.com/) shader
 3a1 - press n to create new shader, will open in Editor
   if file is changed and saved. press c to compile.
+3a2 - should track if file in Editor was written and auto-compile.

 When working with shaders use left mouse button and mouse motion to change view.
 When working with multiple shaders use middle mouse button to switch shaders.